galaxyproject/training-material/Metagenomics/tutorials/mothur-miseq-sop.md

 ## Preparing for analysis

 ### Removing Mock sample
 We're almost to the point where you can have some fun with your data (I'm already having fun, aren't you?).
-We'd like to do two things - assign sequences to OTUs and phylotypes.
-But first, we want to remove the Mock sample from our dataset using the remove.groups command:
+Next, we would assign sequences to OTUs, but first, we should remove the Mock sample from our dataset, it has served its purpose by allowing us to estimate our error rate, but in subsequent steps we only want to use our real samples.

+using
+the `remove.groups` command:

 > ### :pencil2: Hands-on: Remove Mock community from our dataset
 >